cloudflare/cloudflare-docs/content/workers/platform/deployments.md

 ### via the Cloudflare Dashboard

-The Deployments tab of your Cloudflare dashboard includes information about previous deployments, and your Worker’s detail page will now indicate information about the most recently deployed and currently active deployment.
+Access Deployments by logging into the [Cloudflare dashboard](https://dash.cloudflare.com) > **Account Home** > **Workers** > selecting your Worker project > **Deployments**.
+Deployments includes information about previous deployments, and your Worker’s detail page will now indicate information about the most recently deployed and currently active deployment.

 ## via the API